Heavy-tailed likelihoods for robustness against data outliers: Applications to the analysis of gravitational wave data: Introduction

 \section{Introduction}

 In recent years and since the first detection of a Gravitational Wave (GW) signal~\cite{firstGW}, more than 90 GW signals from the inspiral and merger of compact astrophysical objects have been included in published catalogues of GW detections achieved by the LIGO~\cite{LIGO} and Virgo~\cite{Virgo} ground-based detectors~\citep{GWTC,GWTC1,GWTC-2,GWTC-4,GWTC-3,GWTC-5, Nitz}.
 In the near future, the existing detectors (including KAGRA~\cite{KAGRA}) will operate at improved sensitivity, while the construction of LIGOIndia~\cite{Unnikrishnan, Saleem_2022} is expected to start.
-In the meantime, a new generation of detectors (Einstein Telescope (ET)~\cite{ET}, Cosmic Explorer (CE)~\cite{CE} and NEMO~\cite{NEMO}) is in the planning phase and space-borne Laser Interferometer Space Antenna (LISA)~\cite{Amaro2017} and TianQin and Taiji~\cite{chinesedetectors} are expected to operate after the mid 2030's.
-Each one of these observatories are based on different designs, which translates to different sensitivity curves aiming at different frequency ranges for the detected GW signals.
-One of their similarities however, is that all 3rd-generation detectors are going to be characterized by higher rates of GW signals, with a significant fraction overlapping in time and in frequency.
-At the same time, instrumental noise knowledge is crucial in successfully detecting and characterizing GW signals~\cite{PhysRevD.107.063004, RevModPhys.94.025001, Littenberg:2014oda, Baghi:2023qnq, Speri:2022kaq}.
-Detector noise non-stationarities, such as slow noise Power Spectral Density (PSD) variations~\cite{PhysRevD.102.084062}, instrumental transients (glitches)~\cite{LISAPathfinder:2022awx, Baghi:2021tfd}, data gaps~\cite{Dey:2021dem,Baghi:2019eqo}, or noise-bursts~\cite{PhysRevD.67.082003}, may lead to biased results, or even to wrong false-alarm rates.
-Ultimately, we expect noise non-stationarities to play a more important role in the analysis the future science-rich data sets.
+In the meantime, a new generation of detectors (Einstein Telescope (ET)~\cite{ET}, Cosmic Explorer (CE)~\cite{CE} and NEMO~\cite{NEMO}) is in the planning phase, and the space-borne Laser Interferometer Space Antenna (LISA)~\cite{Amaro2017} and TianQin and Taiji~\cite{chinesedetectors} are expected to operate after the mid-2030s.
+Each one of these observatories is based on different designs, which translates to different sensitivity curves aiming at different frequency ranges for the detected GW signals.
+One of their similarities, however, is that all 3rd-generation detectors will be characterized by higher rates of GW signals, with a significant fraction overlapping in time and frequency~\cite{Wu_Nitz}.
+At the same time, instrumental noise knowledge is crucial to successfully detect and characterize GW signals~\cite{PhysRevD.107.063004, RevModPhys.94.025001, Littenberg:2014oda, Baghi2023qnq, Speri:2022kaq}.
+Detector noise non-stationarities, such as slow noise Power Spectral Density (PSD) variations~\cite{PhysRevD.102.084062}, instrumental transients (glitches)~\cite{LISAPathfinder:2022awx, Baghi:2021tfd}, data gaps~\cite{Dey:2021dem,Baghi:2019eqo}, or noise bursts~\cite{PhysRevD.67.082003}, may lead to biased results or even to wrong false alarm rates.
+Ultimately, we expect noise non-stationarities to play a more important role in analyzing future science-rich data sets.